How To Create A Fitness Plan In 3 Simple Steps

 Unfortunately, everyone trains this movement pattern far too often.
 Focusing only on your 'mirror muscles' can lead to imbalances, pain, and injury.

-Why is The Upper Body Push A Functional Exercises?
+Why is The Upper Body Push A Necessary Exercises?

 The push pattern is critical because it strengthens the shoulder joint in a stable position, helping to decrease shoulder dislocations and other shoulder injuries.